Family boat repair and fabrication shop

 A torch for many jobs

-In addition to having flexible power sources for a wide variety of jobs, Out Back also looks for flexible accessories.
+In addition to having flexible power sources for a wide variety of jobs, Out Back also looks for versatile accessories.
 Garry and Darryll use the Weldcraft W-225 Modular torch.
-For welding jobs where they can’t quite reach the spot or get the right angle on the weld pool, the flexible torch helps them get into tight areas and weld on multiple joint configurations.
+The flexible torch helps them get into tight areas and weld on multiple joint configurations.

 “You can change the heads and it’s flexible, so we can change the angle of the torch,” Garry says.
 “I don’t think I could live without a flexible-type torch and do the kind of work that we do.”

-When the Out Back team is not using the wireless foot control, they use a remote controller that allows operators easy east/west rotary motion fingertip control, via an accessory that fastens to the TIG torch.
+When not using the wireless foot control, they use a remote controller that allows operators easy east/west rotary motion fingertip control, via an accessory that fastens to the TIG torch.
 This controller is ideal for welding out of position or when both feet are needed for stability.

 “The stroke is minimized, to where I can just use my thumb and I can go full up or down in one flick,” Garry says.